 What is it?

 Not that there wasn’t plenty of room for improvement in the old Captur, which had a bobbly ride and tinny cabin.
-What bodes well for this Captur MkII is that it’s based inside and underneath, on the latest Clio.
+What bodes well for this Captur Mk2 is that it’s based – inside and underneath – on the latest Clio.
 And that means a new platform, more space, more strength and safety, and a comprehensively up-to-date cabin.

-Engine wise, you’ve the choice of a range of conventional turbocharged three- and four-cylinder petrol or diesel engines, or a Kia Nero PHEV competitor in the form of a plug-in petrol hybrid, badged E-Tech, as similarly found in the Clio Hybrid and Megane Sports Tourer.
-Renault says that the hybrid system is inspired by the energy use and recovery systems found in its Formula One engines, and it’s particularly addictive putting it in B mode via the gearbox selector, which ups the level of regenerative braking when you lift off the throttle, giving you the option of one pedal driving just like a full EV.
+Renault says that the hybrid system is inspired by the energy use and recovery systems found in its Formula One engines, and it’s particularly addictive putting it in B mode via the gearbox selector, which ups the level of regenerative braking when you lift off the throttle, giving the full plug-in hybrid the option of one pedal driving just like a full EV.
 Clever.

-That’s not all to get excited about – check out the new seats which look suspiciously like they’re from a recent Volvo.
+Check out the new seats which look suspiciously like they’re from a recent Volvo.
 No higher praise than that, really.
 In fact, the whole cabin is the headline here.
-Way nicer inside than the old one, this.
-Sure, that’s like saying a hotel room is smarter than a damp tent, but still, the Captur isn’t just a whole load more handsome on the outside – it’s grown up and gotten its act together inside and that’s most welcome.
+It’s way nicer inside than the old one.
+Sure, that’s like saying a hotel room is smarter than a windswept tent, but still, the Captur isn’t just a whole load more handsome on the outside – it’s grown up and gotten its act together inside, and that’s most welcome.
 Roomier too – but that’s courtesy of the whole car swelling in every dimension.